energy-modelling-toolkit/Dispa-SET/README.md

-conda env create  # Automatically creates environment based on environment.yml source activate dispaset # in Windows: activate dispaset pip install -e . # Install editable local version
+conda env create  # Automatically creates environment based on environment.yml source activate dispaset # in Windows: activate dispaset pip install -e . # Install editable local version pytest # Ensure that the test cases are running
 ```

 The above commands create a dedicated environment so that your anconda configuration remains clean from the required dependencies installed.